guygrigsby/cowsay-server/README.md

 ### Server

   To run the server you need only build the Docker image and run it, or use the one here `guygrigsby/cowsay`.
 It can automatically get a TLS cert from Let's Encrypt via the go `autotls` package that works with the gin webserver framework as long as you have the envvar `COWSAY_TLS_DOMAIN` set to the proper domain and `COWSAY_AUTO_TLS` set to `TRUE`.
+If auto TLS is used, on the first connect for a image/pod the request may timeout in Slack.
+This is expected because the server has to obtain a cert/key pair.

 ### Config